VonPappen/VonPappen/README.md

 My preferred programing languages are JavaScript and Python, but I would love to learn other programing languages.

-I'm a passionate about creating beautiful user Interface and building APIs
+I'm a passionate about creating beautiful user Interface and coherent APIs

 Some of the technologies I use: